Hawaii Locals Want Fewer Tourists But Here’s The Problem

 Hawaii is like that person who keeps saying they’ll save money, eat healthier, exercise more – but never actually does it.
 Because the current system sort of works.
 Until it doesn’t.

-The Hawaii Tourism Authority has tried to shift focus.
-They launched the “Malama Hawaii” initiative promoting responsible tourism.
+The Hawaii Tourism Authority launched the “Malama Hawaii” initiative promoting responsible tourism.
 They hired predominantly Native Hawaiian executive leadership to replace the old guard.
 They tried to spread tourist traffic to less-impacted areas.

 But some legislators thought change wasn’t happening fast enough.
 So they cut HTA’s funding.
 They restricted the agency’s spending authority.
 They started requiring state approval for contracts and budgets.

 This is how things work here.
 Everyone agrees we have a problem.
 Nobody agrees on the solution.
 Nothing changes.
-We keep depending on tourism.
-Residents keep getting frustrated.
 The cycle continues – a wave that crashes on the same shore over and over, wearing down the rock but never breaking through.

 But what happens when you finally speak the truth nobody wants to hear?